standardebooks/tools/README.md

 - Add more test cases to the test framework.

 - Figure out if it’s possible to install Bash/ZSH completions using setup.py, *without* root; this may not be possible?
+If it’s not possible, we need to know that too.

 - Writing installation instructions for Bash and ZSH completions for MacOS.

-- Currently we install the whole Calibre package, which is very big, but it’s only used to convert epub to azw3.
-Can we inline Calibre’s azw3 conversion code in the `./vendor/` directory, to avoid having to install the entire package as a big dependency?
+- Currently the toolset requires the whole Calibre package, which is very big, but it’s only used to convert epub to azw3.
+Can we inline Calibre’s azw3 conversion code into our `./vendor/` directory, to avoid having to install the entire Calibre package as a big dependency?
+If so, how do we keep it updated as Calibre evolves?

 - Over the years, `./se/se_epub_build.py` and `./se/se_epub_lint.py` have evolved to become very large and unwieldy.
 Is there a better, clearer way to organize this code?